Current Sense Resistors

 Download (LRD) PDF (393KB)

-7 (LPS) Current Sense for Shunt DIP 0.002 ~ 0.05 1W ~ 5W Upon Request Token's current sense LPS family for shunt-resistors is expected to gain wide acceptance in the worldwide market as a result of offering a variety of possibilities.
+7 (LPS) Kelvin Current Sense Resistor DIP 0.002 ~ 0.05 1W ~ 5W Upon Request Token's current sense LPS family for shunt-resistors is expected to gain wide acceptance in the worldwide market as a result of offering a variety of possibilities.
 The U-shaped semi-customized LPS family for direct board mounting is specified for current sensing, feedback, current detective, supper low inductance, as well as surge and pulse applications.

 Download (LPS) PDF (431KB)